rapid7/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

 ## Troubleshooting

 Version 3.2.0 uses v2 of the Cisco Umbrella API.
-The API endpoint for the destinations functionality  is via api.umbrella.com/policies/v2/ .
+The API endpoint for the destinations functionality is via api.umbrella.com/policies/v2/.
 To interact with this version of the API, use the reference in the Links session, to ensure an appropriate key and permissions is used for connecting (not a legacy key as this will not work with v2 of the API).

 # Version History

+* 5.0.1 - `dlCreate` - Added new values for `type` input and added error handling when adding destinations along with list
 * 5.0.0 - `dlCreate` - Changed some inputs to required
 * 4.0.0 - Updated to use V2 of the Cisco Umbrella API api.umbrella.com/policies/v2 | Updated to use OAuth2 client credentials flow
 * 3.1.0 - Added dlGetByName and dlFilterAll action | Improved error handling data output